hspaay/iotc.golang/README.md

-# iotzone.golang
+# iotconnect.golang

-iotzone is an implementation of the IotConnect standard for publishing and subscribing to IoT information on a message bus.
+iotconnect.golang is an implementation of the IotConnect standard for publishing and subscribing to IoT information on a message bus.
 This library is part of the reference implementation.
 The standard can be found at: https://github.com/hspaay/iotconnect.standard

 ## Status